Lovefully Yours Veda

 The original background score and songs are composed by Rahul Raj.
 Principal photography began in January 2022.
-Lovefully Yours Veda is all set to release this February.
+Lovefully Yours Veda was released in March 2023.

 Plot

-Maalu, a member of the musical band Banjara’s, chances upon a poem on the walls of Varma College, Thrissur.
+Maalu, a member of the musical band Banjara's, chances upon a poem on the walls of Varma College, Thrissur.
 The band reworks it into a song and it becomes a big hit in no time.
 People get curious about the lyricist and the band has no clue about the author of the poem.
 The band embarks on a journey to discover the poet and reaches Varma College.
 They come to know about Sree Veda, a former student of the college and the poet in question.

 The youngsters meet Veda and she reminisces about the story behind the poem, her eventful college life, and Comrade Jeevanlal, the charming man who revolutionized her world.